kshitij-raj-sharma/OSMSG-stats/README.md

                         Meters
   --force               Force for the Hashtag Replication fetch if it is
-                        greater than a day interval --meta                Generates stats_metadata.json including sequence info
+                        greater than a day interval --field_mappers       Filter stats by field mapping editors --meta                Generates stats_metadata.json including sequence info
                         , start_data end_date , Will be useful when running
                         daily/weekly/monthly by service/cron
-  --rows ROWS           No. of top rows to extract , to extract top 100 , pass
+  --tm_stats            Includes Tasking Manager stats for users , TM Projects
-                        100
+                        are filtered from hashtags used , Appends all time stats for user for project id produced from stats --rows ROWS           No. of top rows to extract , to extract top 100 , pass 100
   --users USERS [USERS ...]